BirdsCanada/NatureCounts_IntroTutorial/README.md

 # NatureCounts: An Introductory Tutorial

-Handbook to walk users through the import, exploration, and visualization of [NatureCounts](www.naturecounts.ca) data.
+A handbook to walk users through how to import, explore, and visualize [NatureCounts](www.naturecounts.ca) data.